deathstroke44/DU-NET/README.md

 # DU-NET
 du_net
 This was our first project where we work in github.
-On that project we use same account AsifAhmedShodip for collaboration.
+On that project we used same account AsifAhmedShodip for collaboration.